 - Difficulty sleeping as a result of abnormal sensation

 - Difficulty driving, doing extended desk work and any over head movements

-Treatment may consist of improving the mobility of restricted nerve tissue and strengthening weak muscles.
-Also, increasing the flexibility of tight structures and educating the patient to eliminate provoking postures and activities.
-The health care professionals at SEMI are trained in treatment techniques as well as therapeutic exercises to help you achieve your maximum physical potential.
+Treatment may consist of improving the mobility of restricted nerve tissue and strengthening weak muscles as well as increasing the flexibility of tight structures and educating the patient to eliminate provoking postures and activities.
+At SEMI, our professional team has extensive experience treating this condition.
+We’re here to help.
+Book your appointment today.